-Here we’ll profile VAIX, a client of K&C for whom we developed infrastructure on bare-metal servers, to share with you our firsthand experience of how having your own infrastructure can create some truly meaningful cost efficiencies.
+In this instalment of our Cloud consulting series, we’ll profile VAIX, a client of K&C for whom we developed infrastructure on bare-metal servers, to share with you our firsthand experience of how having your own infrastructure can create some truly meaningful cost efficiencies.

 Infrastructure is not an ‘off-the-shelf’ solution.
 It should be thought of as a bespoke tailored suit.
 What your infrastructure looks like should depend entirely on the specifics of your project with particular emphasis on its projected growth, functions and goals.

 On project involves working with Big Data; for another fast message-based communication is key.
 If high loads are expected they will need to be distributed between more servers.
 Or if you deal with increasing volumes of data then you need a fault tolerant database to keep that data safe even if half of your servers have failed.